 Social Studies

 We have conducted social studies courses under the Meliora banner since 2011.
 We have had State finishers for the National History Day competition most years, and have also had five student projects advance to the National competition.
 Students have also been recognized a number of times at the Chicago Metro level with special awards and cash prizes.
-The course description for the 2023-2024 Turning Points in Ancient History course is found here.
+The description for the 2024-2025 Rights & Responsibilities: a comparative study of American and Russian Citizens course is found here.

 Literature and Storytelling